ProtoconNet/protocon-general-doc/docs/cli/seal.rst

     * If the fee policy is fixed, you must set ``–feeer-fixed-receiver=<fee receiver account address>`` and ``–feeer-fixed-amount=<fee amount>`` accordingly.
     * If the fee policy is ratio, then ``–feeer-ratio-receiver=<fee receiver account address>`` and ``–feeer-ratio-ratio=<fee ratio, multifly by operation amount>``,`` –feeer-ratio-min=<minimum fee>``,`` –feeer-ratio-max=<maximum fee>`` must be set.

-| When registering a new currency, **the signature of the suffrage nodes participating in consensus exceeds the consensus threshold (67%) to be executed**.
+| When registering a new currency, **the signature of the suffrage nodes participating in consensus must exceed the consensus threshold (67%) to be executed**.

 | **EXAMPLE**

-| Suppose that we are going to register new currency *MCC2* following below conditions.
+| Suppose that we are going to register a new currency **MCC2** with the following conditions.

 .. code-block:: none